-Whether you’re an independent or in-house event planner, your ideal client is the one whose events get your engines running.
+Whether you’re an independent or in-house event coordinator, your ideal client is the one whose events get your engines running.
 You get excited to work with them and know exactly how to accomplish their goals.

 Independent planners should turn away any potential client who doesn’t fit into your idea of an ideal client.
 Kindly explain to them that you aren’t the right fit and provide a reference to another planner who may be better suited.

 For in-house planners, respectfully decline to help anyone who is looking for event advice or assistance.
 (Note this excludes immediate stakeholders or those in your chain of command.)
 While a colleague may want to pick your brain about an event they’re working on, little side conversations can eat up time that should be spent focused on your own projects.

 2. Stick to regular office hours.

 When you have regular working hours each day, you become more productive during that time because you know the end of the day will be just that—the end.
 Leave your computer at your office, don’t answer work emails on your cellphone and take the evening to relax.
 This mental break each day will allow your brain to rest and come back refreshed the next day, which studies say leads to more productivity.
 There are exceptions, of course, as overtime is often needed in days leading up to a big event, but these should be exceptions, not rules.

 3. Take vacations and minibreaks regularly.

 The Europeans have this figured out.
 They take as much as two months of vacation time each year (one month in the summer alone), and workplace studies show they are more productive compared to Americans who hardly take any vacation and regularly work 12-plus hour days.
 Depending on your situation, it may not be possible to take a month off at a time, but three-day weekends can be just as restorative.
 The key is to be away when you are away.
 Don’t answer work emails or phone calls.
 To truly come back to the board refreshed and ready to work, your mind and your body need a break.